What is Black Opal?

 Shape & Proportion

-Thank you for stopping by, and I hope you’ve enjoyed the information presented within this post.
+Thank you for stopping by and I hope you’ve enjoyed the information presented in this article.

-For additional information or to comment, please do so in the comments box.
+For any questions, additional information or to make a comment, please do so in the comments box.